 The sailor suit was initially worn as casual wear for holidays at the seaside in white drill with a straw hat.
 For a prolonged seaside visit it was important to have clothes which would stand up to sunshine and salt water and the sailor suit was ideal.
 A seaside holiday was increasingly enjoyed by the growing middle classes who were encouraged to visit due to the construction of an efficient railway network.
 It was easy to make and was quickly drawn into the ready-to wear market which grew after the sewing machine became a practical proposition.
 The sailor suit was comfortable and practical for children to wear in both summer and winter, for both formal and informal occasions, and became adopted by both the upper and middle classes.
 It was so enthusiastically adopted that some Victorian boys wore nothing else.
 The fashion spread to Germany, France and other European countries and found its way to Russia in a style based on that country’s uniforms.
 A similar version appeared in the United States similar to the uniform of the United States navy.
 By the turn of the twentieth century a photograph of Europe’s young princes and princesses showed almost every child dressed for the high seas.

 The sailor suit was said to be the first child’outfit to strip away class distinction and heralded the classless fashions of the future.
 It stayed in fashion in Britain until after the First World War and well into the twentieth century.
-Cartoon characters, Donald Duck, wore sailor suits and sea scouts in several countries base their uniforms on their national navies.
+Cartoon characters, Popeye and Donald Duck, wore sailor suits and sea scouts in several countries base their uniforms on their national navies.
 They were commonly used as uniforms for boys’ choirs, especially in Europe, like the Vienna Boys’ Choir.

 Today the popularity of the sailor suit has declined, but they are still occasionally worn by younger boys or for formal wear at weddings or first communions.
 Indeed, a young Prince William, older brother of Prince Harry, who was here in Sydney to review our Navy, wore a sailor suit to his uncle’s wedding in 1986.